SevlaMare/TicTacToe_Ruby/README.md

 ```js
 git clone git@github.com:SevlaMare/TicTacToe_Ruby.git
 ```
-Or just hit (Download Zip) on green button (Clone or Download) on top of this page.
+Or just hit (Download Zip) on the green button (Code) on top of this page.

 #### Run on terminal/prompt: